bartholomej/atlas-obscura-api/README.md

 #### Results

-Same as short but with full description, tags and more, ...
+Same as short but with full description, tags, directions and more, ...
 (TBD)

 ## Used by

+- Atlas Obscura Offline mobile app (Android, iOS)
-🤷
+- 🤷

 ## Development